DanMailman/GUIDE/README.md

 ### Inline Docs
 - Good code is self-documenting.
 So, additional comments hinder productivity by wasting reader scan.
 - Inline comments are reserved for supplementary explanation that aid clarity.
+- While inline comments should be minimal, they should never be sacrificed when clarity is at risk.
 ## IDENTIFIER NAMING
 ### In General
 - To minimize reader scan, use as few characters as possible for identifiers.